manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 		3031554 mgarodia  20   0 6862428  76860  72780 S   0.3   0.2   0:10.92 ora_diag_o+
  		```

-	- Find the process id of, for example, java.
+	- Find the process id of, for example, Java.

 		**Option 1**